 If you’ve inherited a shoebox (or several) filled with negatives, the thought of scanning them all can feel overwhelming.
 Digitizing a large collection of hundreds or thousands of negatives takes a significant amount of time.
 To make the project feel more manageable, start by organizing your film strips by year or event.
 Tackling one batch at a time is much less daunting than facing the whole pile at once.
 If your time is limited or the collection is massive, it’s worth considering a professional service.
 For many people, the decision to use a film transfer service is a practical choice that saves time and guarantees high-quality, consistent results for their entire family archive.

-How to Store and Back Up Your Digital Photos
+How to Safely Store and Back Up Your Digital Photos

 After all the effort of converting your negatives, the final and most important step is making sure your new digital photos are safe for the long haul.
 It’s easy to think of digital files as permanent, but they are surprisingly fragile.
 A single computer crash, a lost phone, or one accidental click can wipe out decades of memories just as completely as a fire or flood could destroy physical prints.
 That’s why having a solid backup plan isn’t just a good idea—it’s essential for protecting your family’s legacy.